boundarybitlabs/rkwhisper/README.md

 1. The client sends a length-prefixed `ClientHello`.
 2. The server validates that the requested audio format is 16 kHz mono s16le.
-3. The server creates a 30-second audio ring buffer in a `memfd`.
+3. The server creates a shared audio ring buffer in a `memfd`.
 4. The server sends the `memfd` to the client with `SCM_RIGHTS`.
 5. The server sends a length-prefixed `ServerHello`.
 6. The client writes s16le PCM bytes into the shared ring and sends socket signals.
 7. The server replies with `segment`, `done`, `cancelled`, `back_off`, or `error` responses.

+Every request uses the same streaming protocol.
+A one-shot transcription sends the audio, signals end-of-stream, and then reads responses until `done`.

 Signal bytes: